Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/samples/Sample5_AnalyzeConversation_ConversationPii.md

 ## Asynchronous

-Using the same `data` definition above, you can make an asynchronous request by calling `AnalyzeConversationAsync`:
+Using the same `data` definition above, you can make an asynchronous request by calling `AnalyzeConversationOperationAsync`:

 ```C# Snippet:AnalyzeConversationAsync_ConversationPii
 Response<AnalyzeConversationOperationState> analyzeConversationOperation = await client.AnalyzeConversationOperationAsync(data);